Feb 23 2007 (Refreshed July 6 2012; checked Nov 20 2019 )

 Pause and Reflect Strategies

-- Design in pausing and reflecting — and summarizing— times.
-One technique that is very useful for this is the “discussion-wrapping” tip that was described in Tip 25.
-As you will recall discussion wrapping is something that you can do, individual students can do or very small teams of 2 can do.
-Essentially, it is a summary of key ideas weaving in insights and observations by the learners.
+- Design your course with explicit pausing and reflecting — and summarizing— times.
+One technique that is very useful for this is the “discussion-wrapping” tip that was described in Tip 25 – A Useful “Cognitive Pattern” or “Collection of Discrete Thought Threads?
+As you will recall discussion wrapping is something that you can do, individual students can do or teams of 2 can do.
+Essentially, it is a summary of key ideas from the discussion forum weaving in insights and observations by learners.

-- Hold question and answer and concept mapping sessions using the live classroom synchronous tools.
-This is a very effective way of hearing in real time what your students are thinking about the course content.
+- Hold question and answer and concept mapping sessions using a live classroom synchronous tool.
+This is a very effective way of hearing in real time what your students are thinking about the course content as well as any confusions or misunderstandings.
 Faculty who have started using this technology report that it is their and their students’ favorite way of gathering and thinking together.

 - Set up a “Pausing and Reflecting” forum.
-Ask your students to focus on what questions they have at this point in the course.
+Ask your students to focus on what questions they have at any difficult time in the course.
 Have them share what is confusing or most helpful to them.
-The tip (36) on cognitive presence mentioned that the higher level phases of developing useful knowledge include integration and resolution.
+The tip (36) on cognitive presence suggests that higher level phases of developing useful knowledge include integration and resolution.
 Integration includes “ reaching some group or team convergences by connecting ideas, identifying relationships and patterns, and proposing solutions.
-Resolution is when “the group or larger community applies and tests solutions in the real world scenarios.
+Resolution is when “the group or larger community applies and tests solutions in the real world scenarios.”
 Encourage learners to think and describe their learning in these terms.

 Schacter, D. L. (2001).
 The Seven sins of memory: How the mind forgets and remembers.
 New York: Houghton-Mifflin.
 A concise summary is at http://www.apa.org/monitor/oct03/sins.aspx